A - F

 For further information on PHIS and other detailed information on private health insurance in Australia visit the Federal Government's private health website.

-Emergency Services Health’s reference to a policyholder refers to the contributor of the policy (not everyone covered under the policy).
+Our Fund's reference to a policyholder refers to the contributor of the policy (not everyone covered under the policy).